exness/userver/scripts/docs/en/userver/grpc/client_middlewares.md

 @see @ref grpc_client_middlewares_order.

 All exceptions are rethrown to the user code from client's RPC creating methods, `Read` / `Write` (for streaming), and from methods that return the RPC status.

+## Using static config options in middlewares

+There are two ways to implement a middleware component.
+You can see above @ref ugrpc::client::SimpleMiddlewareFactoryComponent.
+This component is need for simple cases without static config options of a middleware.

+@note In that case, `kName` and `kDependency` (@ref middlewares::MiddlewareDependencyBuilder) must be in a middleware class (as shown above).

+If you want to use static config options for your middleware, use @ref ugrpc::client::MiddlewareFactoryComponentBase.
+@see @ref scripts/docs/en/userver/grpc/middlewares_configuration.md.

+To override static config options of a middleware per a client see @ref grpc_middlewares_config_override.

 @anchor grpc_client_middlewares_order
 ## Middlewares order